-Let's now understand how can we write a 6-digit number in Indian as well as International System.
+Let us now understand how to write a 6-digit number in the Indian as well as the International System.

 - Tip: Remember the zeros for two large numbers and all other larger or smaller numbers can then be written with reference to these two numbers.